jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 `alice@example.com`

-Identifiers are resolved according to the [did:web SPEC] [did-web-spec].
-According to the spec the above examples resolve to the urls:
+Identifiers are resolved according to the [did:web SPEC][did-web-spec].
+According to the spec the above examples resolve to the following urls:

 ```
 did:web:example.com:dids:z6MkhvoSQhPDNwotybwX9o2scoSvkx5Syem3GiM9FV8h5YXG